 At the Kalamaria police station, the interviewee’s documents were checked and his body was searched.
 Then the policemen brought some documents for him to sign.
 The documents were written in Greek and there was no interpreter present.
 The interviewee can only speak Greek, but not read or write it, so he did not know what he was signing.
 He was convinced by the policemen that these were release papers and a part of a regular procedure, so he signed them.
 After that, his fingerprints and face photographs were taken.
 He was not given any food or water, and did not have access to toilets during custody.

 After 5 days, officers came in the morning and took all 20 people from the cell, and handcuffed them.
-The people were asking where they were being taken, but they did not receive a clear reply.
+The people asked where they were being taken, but they did not receive a clear reply.
 The officers put the people in a large police bus and left.
 The bus stopped on the way and more people were loaded inside – Arabs, Pakistani, Bangladeshi, and Afghanis – until the bus was full, carrying around 60 people.
 Then they were taken to the Drama Paranesti Pre-removal Detention Centre.
 Their documents issued by the Greek state were never returned to them, and the cameras on everyone’s mobile phones were broken in order to prevent documentation.
 The respondent was detained at the Drama detention center for 3 months.
-At the time of interview he is still in contact with friends who were still kept there for 6 months plus.
+At the time of interview he was still in contact with friends who had been there for 6 months plus.

 Upon arrival, the newcomers were put in cells in groups of 10-15 persons.
 The detainees were always hungry, as they were being given very little food and the food was bad, unhealthy, and made them feel sick.